-- Fins: Attached via welding, extrusion, or mechanical bonding; common shapes include spiral fins, longitudinal fins, and serrated fins.
+- Fins: The fins are metal components attached to the outer surface of the base tube via welding, extrusion, or mechanical bonding; common shapes include spiral fins, longitudinal fins, and serrated fins.
 These geometries increase surface area by 5–10x compared to smooth tubes.
 Common materials are stainless steel, carbon steel, aluminum, copper.

 Type | Structure | Materials | Manufacturing Process | Thermal Efficiency | Examples |